File Naming Conventions for Individuals and Teams

 When file naming conventions have saved the day

-1. My colleague lost their file – This happened recently, and it felt great to help a friend out.
-My colleague shot drone footage for a documentary I produced FOUR YEARS AGO.
-There was a great shot of elk running through a field–a once in a lifetime shot!
+- My colleague lost their file – This happened recently, and it felt great to help a friend out.
+Wayne shot drone footage for a documentary I produced FOUR YEARS AGO.
+There was a great shot of elk running through a field — a once in a lifetime shot!
 But he couldn’t find it on his system anywhere.
 It took a few minutes to locate the hard drive and run a quick search for “elk”.
 Voila! there it was.
+This was possible because, when I batch-named all the files, I went back and included “elk” in the filename for this particular series.

-2. Who took this picture?
+- Who took this picture?
 Is this picture even in America? – I work in climate change action and have seen a LOT of scenic landscape shots from around the world.
 It’s not always clear if a picture of a windmill and farmlands is in America, Germany, or who knows where.
 When the file is named properly, all of that information will automatically move with the file in the file name.
+If managing a centralized photo library for your organization, this is invaluable.
+It ensures your staff can quickly pull up a relevant shot, from the right location, and know exactly who to attribute.

-3. VERSION CONTROL! – I have a personal preference of defaulting to timestamps, not version numbers with my file names.
+- VERSION CONTROL! – I have a personal preference for defaulting to timestamps, not version numbers with my file names.
 If I’m working with a team on a file and it says TBS_AnnualReport_ExecutiveSummary-v2.docx, that’s nice… If it says TBS_AnnualReport_ExecutiveSummary_20170813.docx I can immediately see we’re working off of the wrong file (from the wrong year or week).

 Michelle Fox is a communication designer, and the director and founder of The Bridge Studio.
 She has been working for and with purpose-driven organizations since 2006.
 A Virgo sun, Virgo moon, Michelle LOVES when things are organized and orderly.